 A concern or complaint can be made in person, in writing or by telephone.
 They may also be made by a third party acting on behalf on a complainant, provided that the third party is able to demonstrate to the School that they have the appropriate consent to do so.

-Concerns should be raised with either the Class Teacher, Key Stage Lead or Head of Year (delete as appropriate).
+Concerns should initially be raised with the Class Teacher.
 If the issue remains unresolved, the next step is to make a formal complaint.